andornaut/mrs/README.md

-  add         Add secrets to a vault edit        Edit secrets in a vault help        Help about any command search      Search through secrets in a vault vault       Manage vaults
+  add         Add secrets to a vault edit        Edit secrets in a vault help        Help about any command search      Search for secrets in a vault vault       Manage vaults

 Flags: